Cyber Monday 2019: 100+ best deals and sales to shop

 - Wacom: The Intuos Graphics drawing tablet is just $49.95 from its regular price of $79.95.

-- Zagg: You can save up to 40% sitewide on brands like Mophie, Invisible Shield, Gear4, iFrogz, Halo and Braven Products.
+- Zagg: Save up to 40% sitewide on brands like Mophie, Invisible Shield, Gear4, iFrogz, Halo and Braven Products.

 Fashion and beauty

-- 7 For All Mankind: You won't want to miss out on up to 40% off the beloved denim brand at Nordstrom.
+- 7 For All Mankind: Up to 40% off the beloved denim brand at Nordstrom.

 - Adidas: Almost the entire site is 30% off with code CYBER, including $20 off the brand's signature Stan Smith Shoes.